bxparks/rpn83p/USER_GUIDE.md

 > ![TIOS APPS](docs/tios-apps.png)

-The RPN83P starts directly into the calculator mode, no fancy slash screen.
+The RPN83P starts directly into the calculator mode, no fancy splash screen.
 You should see a screen that looks like:

 > ![RPN83P screenshot 1](docs/rpn83p-screenshot-initial.png)